/

 The EU’s Grid Connection Code sets the rules for connecting users, like power generators and consumers, to the electricity grid.

-These rules are meant to ensure reliable and secure grid, boost renewable energy, and support fair competition in the electricity market.
+These rules are meant to ensure a reliable and secure grid, boost renewable energy, and support fair competition in the electricity market.

 Policy news